xjiae/xiayanji.github.io/_pages/research.md

 * iCareLoop: detecting social isolation and loneliness in the elderly community in U.S. and Japan

-* Counterfactual Examples in Anomaly Detection
+* Counterfactual explanation in anomaly detection

-* Explanatory subgraph optimization for GNN
+* Influential node detection via anomalous interaction filtering